ash-jc-allen/short-url/README.md

 // Short URL: https://webapp.com/short/custom-key
 ```

-Note: All of the URL keys are unique, so you cannot use a key that has already exists in the database for another shortened
+Note: All of the URL keys are unique, so you cannot use a key that already exists in the database for another shortened
 URL.

 #### Tracking Visitors